kanno-soe/kanno-soe/Exposition/Theory.md

                           the union of the two concepts
 ```

 In the aspect of elaboration specific to prime, elaboration does no separating work, and corresponds to the floor, *nippapañca-dhātu* — not-proliferation.
 Prime elaboration is not limited to that however, as it includes all of the base elaboration which corresponds to act-time.
-Prime elaboration is the union of the two concepts — both act-time and floor, and designation without grasping at their intersection.
+Prime elaboration is the union of the two concepts — both act-time and floor, and designation-without-grasping at their intersection.

 ```text
   CLOSED PRIME